Tempered AI Assessment

 Skill in supervising autonomous AI agents that make multi-file changes

 Agent-first IDEs (Cursor 2.0, Google Antigravity, Devin 2.0) can now orchestrate multiple autonomous agents in parallel.
+Harness 2025: 92% of developers report AI increases the 'blast radius' from bad deployments.
 The new risks include review fatigue (impossible to review 500+ lines of diffs), agentic security threats (OWASP Top 10), and multi-agent coordination failures.
 Mature users know how to supervise agents, apply 'Least Agency' principles, and use layered verification (AI review + human review + tests).

 How often do you use agent mode or autonomous coding features?